Naveen-671/figma/README.md

 npm install
 ```

+### Liveblocks
+Sign up for [Liveblocks](https://liveblocks.io/), and create a project.
+Grab the public and secret key for the project.

 ### Setup Environment Variables
 Create a `.env` file in the root of the project and add the necessary environment variables listed in `env.js`.